Azimut Exploration Inc. is a Canadian mineral exploration company trading on Toronto's TSX Venture Exchange.

 Property Portfolio in Mining-Friendly Quebec

-Azimut’s gold and base metal portfolio is concentrated in a new gold camp in the James Bay region of Central Quebec, and in the vast Nunavik region of Northern Quebec where the Government is committed to infrastructure and mining development.
+Azimut’s gold and base metal portfolio is concentrated in the new Eleonore gold camp in Central Quebec, and in the vast Nunavik region of Northern Quebec where the Government is committed to infrastructure and mining development.
 Quebec is renowned for its exceptional mineral potential, and is recognized as one of the world’s most attractive mining jurisdictions.

-Since 2003, Azimut has concluded 29 partnership agreements that led to $63 million in field work in Quebec ($52 million funded by Azimut's partners), including three strategic agreements with Rio Tinto and six option agreements with Goldcorp, Hecla Mining and IAMGOLD.
+Since 2004, Azimut has concluded 30 partnership agreements that led to more than $63 million in field work in Quebec (>$52 million funded by Azimut's partners), including three strategic agreements with Rio Tinto and six option agreements with Goldcorp, Hecla Mining and IAMGOLD.

 Validation of Breakthrough Modelling